ATLauncher/ATLauncher/README.md

 ## Create Custom Themes

 ATLauncher supports custom themes.
-The process is fairly straight forward, but may require a lot of trial and error.
+The process is fairly straightforward but may require a lot of trial and error.

-First you must create a `MyThemeName.java` in the `src/main/java/com/atlauncher/themes/` directory.
+First, you must create a `MyThemeName.java` in the `src/main/java/com/atlauncher/themes/` directory.
 Your theme should extend one of the base ATLauncher themes depending on what you need:

 -   `Dark` is the default theme and is a dark theme.
 It's a good place to start with some defaults for new dark themes.
 -   `Light` is a light theme.
 It's a good place to start with some defaults for new light themes.
 -   `ATLauncherLaf` is a base class which every theme MUST at some point extend.
 It provides some defaults including our brand colours and some defaults.
-This shouldn't be extended from unless you need absolute power.
+This shouldn't be extended unless you need absolute power.

-Once you've created your class (look at other themes in the directory for an idea on what you can do), you'll need to create a properties file in the `src/main/resources/com/atlauncher/themes/` directory.
-This properties file is how you setup and change UI elements.
+Once you've created your class (look at other themes in the directory for an idea of what you can do), you'll need to create a properties file in the `src/main/resources/com/atlauncher/themes/` directory.
+This properties file is how you set up and change UI elements.
 You should use the existing examples in that directory as examples.

-Last step is to register the theme in the file `src/main/java/com/atlauncher/gui/tabs/settings/GeneralSettingsTab.java`.
+The last step is to register the theme in the file `src/main/java/com/atlauncher/gui/tabs/settings/GeneralSettingsTab.java`.

 Now you can open the launcher and then switch to your theme.